apache/pulsar/site2/docs/security-encryption.md

 You can encrypt a message with more than one key.
 Any one of the keys used for encrypting the message is sufficient to decrypt the message.

-Pulsar does not store the encryption key anywhere in the pulsar service.
+Pulsar does not store the encryption key anywhere in the Pulsar service.
 If you lose ordelete the private key, your message is irretrievably lost, and is unrecoverable.

 ## Producer
 ![alt text](assets/pulsar-encryption-producer.jpg "Pulsar Encryption Producer")